CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 image_data
 ```

-The loaded image should appear through the ZMongo display node.
+The loaded image should appear through the ZMongo display node, and the browse node should show it in the collection thumbnail batch.

 ---